beAWARE-project/knowledge-base-service/README.md

-Add file "bus_credentials.json" into KBS folder and modify file "webgenesis_credentials.json" with the correct username and password.
+Add file "bus_credentials.json" and "webgenesis_credentials.json" into KBS folder with the correct values.
+See dummies in dummy_credentials folder.

 Run the file "kb_service.py" with python3 for the KBS to start.